 The sole of these flats is a cushy elastomeric material (I had to look that one up!) and the top is a stretchy knit.
 They describe all their shoes as being zero drop from front to back and side to side, with plenty of room for your toes to spread out.
 They boast that walking in their flats will make your feet stronger and alleviate pain from common foot problems, and that their entire design is based on scientific research.
 You can read in more in-depth information about their product and their company here.

 Shipping is free on all orders, and exchanges are free for the customer, however if you want to return for a refund you pay return shipping.
 Returns must be requested within 2 weeks of the date you receive your shoes, and they need to be returned in the original packaging in brand new condition.
 It cost me $10 to ship mine back (spoiler alert, I returned mine!).
 They shipped the shoes out to me right away after I purchased (though they didn’t provide me with a tracking number), and my return was processed as soon as they received the shoes back.
-If you purchase these using Paypal you can get the return shipping cost covered (up to 12 times a year), making these a risk free purchase.

 Most people consider “true” barefoot footwear to require thin soles that keep you close to the ground and don’t mask the surfaces you are walking on.
 However, many people who are transitioning find it difficult (and sometimes painful) to walk on hard surfaces for long periods of time.
 I believe thicker, squishier soles, like the ones on the Dream flat, can have a place for people who are going barefoot.
 If you want thin soles with ground feel, these flats are not for you.